Jared Huffman: Fiscal Responsibility Act of 2023

-H. Res.
+H.Res.
 798

-On November 2, 2023, after the October 7 attacks four weeks earlier, killing about 1,200 people and taking hundreds of hostages, Huffman joined only 22 other Congressmembers in voting against H. Res.
-798, a House resolution that condemned the support of Hamas and Hezbollah on university campuses and which passed with the bipartisan support of 213 Republicans and 183 Democrats.
-After receiving swift criticism from Jewish American groups and other constituents, several days later Huffman disavowed his vote and issued a public apology.
+On November 2, 2023, four weeks after the October 7 attacks, Huffman was one of 22 House Representatives who voted against H.Res.
+798, "Condemning the support of Hamas, Hezbollah, and other terrorist organizations at institutions of higher education, which may lead to the creation of a hostile environment for Jewish students, faculty, and staff."
+The resolution passed with the bipartisan support of 213 Republicans and 183 Democrats.
+After receiving criticism from Jewish American groups and other constituents, several days later Huffman disavowed his vote and issued a public apology.

 The Stop Project 2025 Task Force

-On June 11, 2024, Huffman unveiled The Stop Project 2025 Task Force, led by a group of House Democrats, to combat the right-wing Project 2025 policy proposals for a radically reshaped U.S. federal government should a Republican president be elected in the 2024 U.S. presidential election, which was authored by the Heritage Foundation, a conservative think tank.
+On June 11, 2024, Huffman unveiled The Stop Project 2025 Task Force, led by a group of House Democrats, to combat the right-wing Project 2025 policy proposals for a radically reshaped U.S. federal government should a Republican president be elected in the 2024 U.S. presidential election Project 2025 was authored by the Heritage Foundation, a conservative think tank.

 Huffman warned that the Project 2025 agenda would hit "like a blitzkrieg" (a "lightning war") and that lawmakers would need to be prepared to tackle it well in advance.
 "If we're trying to react to it and understand it in real time, it's too late," he stated.
 He described Project 2025 as "a wrecking ball against everything that most of us hold dear about our country and our democracy," adding "that's the biggest challenge we face ...
 How do you explain that this really is what they're going to do without overwhelming people?"